Probing high scale seesaw and PBH generated dark matter via gravitational waves with multiple tilts: Introduction

 \section{Introduction}

 The observation of neutrino oscillation has been the most compelling experimental evidence suggesting the presence of beyond standard model (BSM) physics.
 This is because the standard model (SM) alone can not explain the origin of neutrino mass and mixing, as verified at neutrino oscillation experiments \cite{Zyla:2020zbs, Mohapatra:2005wg}.
-Different BSM frameworks have, therefore, been invoked to explain non-zero neutrino mass as in the SM, there is no way to couple the left handed neutrinos to the Higgs field in the renormalisable Lagrangian due to the absence of right chiral neutrinos.
-Conventional neutrino mass models based on seesaw mechanism \cite{Minkowski:1977sc, GellMann:1980vs, Mohapatra:1979ia, Schechter:1980gr, Mohapatra:1980yp, Lazarides:1980nt, Wetterich:1981bx, Schechter:1981cv, Foot:1988aq} typically involve introduction of heavy fields like right handed neutrinos (RHN).
+Different BSM frameworks have, therefore, been invoked to explain non-zero neutrino mass.
+Conventional neutrino mass models based on seesaw mechanism \cite{Minkowski:1977sc, GellMann:1980vs, Mohapatra:1979ia, Sawada:1979dis,Yanagida:1980xy, Schechter:1980gr, Mohapatra:1980yp, Lazarides:1980nt, Wetterich:1981bx, Schechter:1981cv, Foot:1988aq} typically involve the introduction of heavy fields like right handed neutrinos (RHN).
 Typically, such canonical seesaw models have a very high seesaw scale keeping it away from the reach of any direct experimental test.
 This has led to some recent attempts in finding ways to probe high scale seesaw via stochastic gravitational wave (GW) observations \cite{Dror:2019syi, Blasi:2020wpy, Fornal:2020esl, Samanta:2020cdk, Barman:2022yos, Huang:2022vkf, Dasgupta:2022isg, Okada:2018xdh, Hasegawa:2019amx, Borah:2022cdx}.
-These scenarios consider the presence of additional symmetries whose spontaneous breaking not only lead to the dynamical generation of RHN masses but also lead to generation of stochastic GW from topological defects like cosmic strings \cite{Dror:2019syi, Blasi:2020wpy, Fornal:2020esl, Samanta:2020cdk}, domain walls \cite{Barman:2022yos} or from bubbles generated at first order phase transition \cite{Huang:2022vkf, Dasgupta:2022isg, Okada:2018xdh, Hasegawa:2019amx, Borah:2022cdx}.
+In these scenarios, the presence of additional symmetries was considered whose spontaneous breaking not only leads to the dynamical generation of RHN masses but also leads to the generation of stochastic GW from topological defects like cosmic strings \cite{Dror:2019syi, Blasi:2020wpy, Fornal:2020esl, Samanta:2020cdk}, domain walls \cite{Barman:2022yos} or from bubbles generated at first order phase transition \cite{Huang:2022vkf, Dasgupta:2022isg, Okada:2018xdh, Hasegawa:2019amx, Borah:2022cdx}.

 In addition to the origin of neutrino mass, the SM also fails to explain the origin of dark matter (DM), a mysterious, non-luminous and non-baryonic form of matter comprising around $27\%$ of the present universe.
 The present DM abundance is often reported in terms of density parameter $\Omega_{\rm DM}$ and reduced Hubble constant $h = \text{Hubble Parameter}/(100 \;\text{km} ~\text{s}^{-1} \text{Mpc}^{-1})$ as \cite{Aghanim:2018eyx}